 c) Fraud Prevention and Credit Risk Reduction: We may exchange information with third parties for the purposes of credit checks, fraud prevention and credit risk reduction.
 This information may be provided as part of our application process or as part of our ongoing monitoring of account holders.

 When reviewing your record at a fraud prevention or credit reference agency, the agency will add to the record of the person searched, details of the search and the application and this will be seen by other organisations that make searches.
-We may also search the record of any person financially associated with the applicant of a loan or account holder.
+We may also search the record of any person financially associated with an applicant, borrower, lessee or account holder.

 Currently, these agencies are: a) CallCredit Limited if you are applying for a savings account and b) Experian Limited if you are applying for a loan but they may change over time.
-Please contact us if you want to receive details of the relevant fraud prevention agencies.
-You have a legal right to these details.
+For more information on credit reference agencies, the type of information they make available to us and how they use your data, visit: http://www.experian.co.uk/crain/index.html.

 d) Legal Obligations: We reserve the right to pass information about you or your account to third parties for administrative purposes, fraud prevention, terrorism prevention, money laundering, debt tracing, preventing, investigating or fighting crime or where we are required to do so by law.
 We may disclose it to HM Revenue & Customs and other authorities.